 Check out Braw Wee for a great range of online craft workshops where you can hone your talents, from lampshade making to arm knitting.
 Visit their website to book a session.
 Sew Confident, also have online sewing classes where you can create a range of clothes from hoodies to dresses.

-If crafting is not your thing then why not sign up to learn a new language with Alliance Francaise Glasgow’s new online French summer classes for adults.
-You could research your family history on the Mitchell Library's website or join Glasgow Libraries for free for access to some great e-resources with everything from historical newspapers to encyclopaedias and business tools.
+If crafting or gaming is not your thing then you could research your family history on the Mitchell Library's website or join Glasgow Libraries for free for access to some great e-resources with everything from historical newspapers to encyclopaedias and business tools.
 Or maybe you just want to lose yourself in a book for a few hours.
 With access to over 10,000 ebooks and audiobooks to members, you’ll be spoilt for choice.

 Many of the city's favourite pubs and restaurants have now been allowed to reopen but for those foodie spots where we can’t yet dine in, many have adapted to offer takeaway and delivery services.
 Check out our round-up of a selection in each neighbourhood and keep an eye on Glasgow's Best Restaurants for updates too.
 The Glasgow Pantry is also supporting Glasgow's favourite food and drink businesses by sharing cook-a-longs, live tasting sessions, cocktail making, recipes, cupboard challenges and more.